For your Home

 It would be one thing if just one or two Africanized bees headed out to defend their nests, but this is not the case.
 Because they are so defensive and aggressive in their nest defense, Africanized bees will send out a chemical SOS to the rest of the hive that alerts all of the defenders of the threat.
 The bees then swarm around the potential threat in tremendous numbers, sometimes in the hundreds or thousands.
 All of those bees stinging at once can literally sting to death anyone or anything the bees perceive as a threat.

 Removing an Africanized honey bee nest from your property is not something that should be done on your own.
-In fact, since it is so difficult to determine whether or not the hive you see, or the bees you are seeing around your garden, are normal European honey bees or Africanized honey bees, it's best to call in the experts right away for any bee infestation.
+In fact, since it is so difficult to determine whether or not the hive you see, or the bees you are seeing around your garden, are normal European honey bees or Africanized honey bees, it's best to call in the bee removal technicians right away for any bee infestation.

 Since honey bees of all species are pollinators for plants and crops, this means there are also regulations about how and when you can remove a honey bee's nest.